 Following the successful trial concerning “READY GOLF” for club competitions played on Saturdays and Sundays, we are now introducing it as our preferred way of operating competitions.

-As a reminder, “READY GOLF” means that players should play when ready to do so and not keep strictly to the farthest away from the hole plays first.
-It does not apply in Matchplay but applies in Strokeplay competitions.
-Players should still behave responsibly and only play when safe to do so.
+As a reminder, “READY GOLF” is a commonly used term which indicates that players should play when ready to do so, rather than adhering strictly to the “farthest away from the hole plays first” stipulation in the Rules of Golf.
+It does not apply in Matchplay but does in Strokeplay competitions.
+Players should still behave responsibly and to ensure playing out of turn does not endanger other players.

 If the player with the honour is not ready to play first from the tee then another player who is ready should go first.

-Hit your shot before helping others to look for their ball.
+Hitting a shot before helping others to look for a lost ball.

-When players have gone through the back of the green, those off the front should chip up to the flag whilst the player gets to their ball over the back.
+When players have gone over the back of the green, those off the front should chip up to the flag or putt out whilst the player gets to their ball over the back.

 Please can all players try to abide with the spirit of these recommendations so that it speeds up golf for everyone.
 Please also always keep up with the group in front.